joejag/agile_developer-sides/short_notes.md

 * Standups part of this.
 Pairing and whole team.
 * Also, shared understanding of the code

-# SimpleDesign

-* What: YAGNI, Incremental, 3 times to generalize, 4 Simple rules (test, nodupes, intent, no dead code)
-* Why: Small initial investment, simple is easy to maintain, agility

 # Collective Code Ownership

 * What: Anyone can change anything.
 Bug, feature or refactor.
 * Why: Used with TDD & Pair programmingshares knowledge and encourages new ideas.
 Trivial one head.
 Less risky to departures.

+# SimpleDesign

+* What: Rules: YAGNI, 3 times to generalize, 4 Simple rules (test, nodupes, intent, no dead code)
+* Why: simple is easy to maintain, agility

 # Coding Standard